Application for Bricks Form

 A Simple Form

-You have a Contact form, you want to show Contact methods depending on the corresponding options of the target Select field as the demonstration above.
+You have a simple Contact form, and desire to show Contact methods based on the corresponding options of the previous target Select field as the demonstration above.

 The contact method fields: